lukecassidy/launch-box/README.md

 Open your daily tabs and apps on macOS with one command, powered by a small, simple config file.

 Every morning, you probably open the same browser tabs and launch the same apps.
-This repo contains a small Bash script, `eat.sh`, that reads a simple config and opens everything for you.
+This repo contains a small bash script that reads a simple config and opens everything for you.

 ## Install
 ```bash